worldline/ProSA/prosa_book/src/ch02-03-declaration.md

 An adaptor is always related to a processor.
 That's why you need to declare your adaptor under the relevant processor name.

 The `adaptor` field is a list.
 So you can declare as many adaptors as you want.
-In most cases, there are multiple adaptor per processor.
+In most cases, there are multiple adaptors per processor.

 For an example, see the [ProSA Cargo.toml](https://github.com/worldline/ProSA/blob/main/prosa/Cargo.toml#L19).